-5- The regulations should be viewed in conjunction with: a) existing guidance and FAQs from CEQ; b) litigation on NEPA regulations, c) FAST-41 and FPISC, the entity established under 42 U.S.C.
-4370m-1, and d) Executive Order 13807 "Establishing Discipline and Accountability in the Environmental Review of Infrastructure Projects."
+5- The regulations should be viewed in conjunction with: a) existing guidance and FAQs from CEQ; b) litigation on NEPA regulations, c) FAST-41, and the "Federal Permitting Improvement Steering Council" or "FPISC" the entity established under 42 U.S.C.
+4370m-1, and d) Executive Order 13807 "Establishing Discipline and Accountability in the Environmental Review of Infrastructure Projects".
 Note that the following comments also try to consider draft infrastructure legislation prepared by the Administration, in order to inform us of the kinds of practices the Administration most likely is advocating in considering changes to the NEPA implementing regulations.